stangeqwq/CTF/TryHackMe/Task11_uploadvulns_WriteUp.md

 ```console
 root@ip-10-10-241-182:~# nc -lvnp 4444
 ```
 By typing in the field of the admin page with `../content/ALX.jpg`, we get a connection!!!
-Finally, `cat /var/www/flag.txt` gives us the flag `THM{NzRlYTUwNTIzODMwMWZhMzBiY2JlZWU2}`.
+A reverse-shell was created!
+Finally, `cat /var/www/flag.txt` on our attacking machine who received the reverse shell gives us the flag `THM{NzRlYTUwNTIzODMwMWZhMzBiY2JlZWU2}`.